ipdk-io/k8s-infra-offload/docs/Setup.md

 ### Debugging

 - The Kubernetes Infrastructure Offload software provides logging capabilities.
-  The logs are dumped in temporary log file.
-Logs for Infra Manager are put in `/var/log/inframanager/inframanager.log` while logs for Infra Agent are put in `/var/log/infraagent/infraagent.log`).
-You can inspect logs emitted to stdout and stderr using `"kubectl logs <pod> -n <namespace>"`.
+  Check logs emitted to stdout
+  and stderr using `"kubectl logs <pod> -n <namespace>"`.

+### FAQs

+1. "failed to get a CDQ interface for pod: no free resources left" error is seen on infraagent and remaining pods do not come up

+Reason : interface mapping available on host needs to be refreshed Solution : Run [cleanup](#Clean-Up) before `make deploy`

-### Clean Up All
+## Clean Up
    Reset kubernetes which would stop and remove all pods.
 Then, remove all k8s runtime configurations and other files.
 Finally, stop container services.